Who was Dr. Saheb Framroze Sorabji Chiniwalla?

 The first volume recounts the miraculous events of the birth, life and thereafter of Prophet Zarathushtra.
 Each and every miracle of the Dinkard is explained here with great esoteric detail.
 Perhaps Dr. Saheb’s most difficult book.

-Click to download the book in 4 parts
+Click to download the book

 Khshnoom Nikeez e Veh Din part 2.